 The Netherlands welcomes international talent; truly valuing their input and impact on Dutch society and industry.
-Recognising that this global expertise is needed to further strengthen the Dutch economic, cultural, and research fields as well as promoting the Netherlands’ profitable investment climate, Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Authority) offers a unique fast-tracked registration process.
+Recognising that this global expertise is needed to further strengthen the Dutch economic, cultural, and research fields as well as promoting the Netherlands’ profitable investment climate, Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Service) offers a unique fast-tracked registration process.
 This enables these applicants to move through the immigration and registration procedures via specialised accelerated channels.

 Regular non-EU processes

 - Residence permits are only granted to non-EU/EEA applicants with a verified verblijfsdoel (reason for stay).

 - Work permits are assessed separately by the Uitvoeringsinstituut Werknemersverzekeringen – UWV (Employee Insurance Agency)

 - Non-EU/EEA nationals moving to the Netherlands usually apply for a gecombineerde vergunning voor verblijf en arbeid – GVVA (a combined residence and work permit, also known as a Single Permit).
 To be eligible for a GVVA there must already be a job offer in place.

 - Some non-EU/EEA applicants are required to have completed the inburgering (civic integration) process before they are eligible to apply for a residence permit.

 - The residence and work permit application process can take up to 90 days.

 - Once relocated in the Netherlands, the mandatory municipal registration process can take up to 1 month.

 Advantages of the Fast Track process

 - IND recognised sponsors can submit an application for a residence and work permit before the non-EU highly skilled migrant, researcher or professional artist arrives in the Netherlands, enabling the employee to commence work almost immediately after arrival.

 - Non-EU employees do not need to register at the offices of the municipality and the IND desk separately.
 The formal procedures consist of collecting residence permits, registering with the municipality and receiving a personal consultation about living and working in the Maastricht Region in one day and at one location – providing a one-stop-shop.
 This is offered at Expat Centre Maastricht Region in just one appointment.

 - Instead of taking up to 90 days, a decision regarding residence and work permits can be heard within 1 weeks.